codefellows/code-challenges/nearest-value-bst/README.md

 ## Requirements

-1. Identify how you'd like to hold this data (they should discuss the efficiency of their proposed solution)
+1. Identify how you'd like to hold this data, considering the efficiency of both inserting data and returning an estimate.
 1. Create an algorithm for retrieving a rough estimate
 1. Code up your algorithm as accurately as possible